hip4yes/Bond-Realm/README.md

 To get all dynamic objects from Realm use: `let categories: DynamicArray<CategoryModel> = DynamicArrayFromAllObjectsOf(CategoryModel.self)`.
 ##Installation
-Just add all swift files to your project
+Add Realm and Bond to your project and then just add all swift files from this repository.
 ##License
 MIT License